bitnami/containers/TESTING.md

 As a starting point for this strategy, containers are to be considered as a middle artifact to be used by its corresponding chart and not as a final deliverable.
 This is a distinction that will affect the nature of the container tests.
 Essentially, we are assuming that most apps’ integration and functional tests are performed in the related chart’s test suite and should not be duplicated for the containers catalog.

-This strategy has to be understood together with the testing limitations for containers mentioned above.
-These restraints prevent us from setiing up complex multi-container testing scenarios, which is a necessity for most of our containers to be initialized properly.
-To work around this, we'll only test up to the postunpack phase of the container (where the initial filesystem changes are done).
-As a consecuence, we will concentrate on the verification of the app’s compilation and the container’s filesystem itself.
+This strategy has to be understood together with the testing limitations for the containers mentioned above.
+These restraints prevent us from setting up complex multi-container testing scenarios, which is a necessity for most of our containers to be initialized properly.
+To work around this, we will only test up to the postunpack phase of the container (where the initial filesystem changes are done).
+As a consequence, we will concentrate on the verification of the app’s compilation logic and the container’s filesystem itself.

-Some examples on the suitability of tests for the `bitnami/wordpress` container:
+Some examples of the suitability of tests for the `bitnami/wordpress` container:

-* ✅ Checking apache config added in Wordpress' postunpack stage
+* ✅ Checking Apache config added in Wordpress' postunpack stage
 * ❌ Manually finishing the container initialization to run functional tests
 * ✅ Checking the image filesystem (created dirs existence, changed permissions, etc) related to the compilation/postunpack stages
-* ❌ Verifying bash logic performed at `libwordpress.sh`, as we'll run Goss before that logic is executed.
+* ❌ Verifying bash logic performed at `libwordpress.sh`, as we'll run Goss before that logic is executed
-* ✅ Testing binaries' existance and usability
+* ✅ Testing binaries' existence and usability

-Something of note is the equality on scope for the whole container catalog.
+Something of note is the equality of scope for the whole container catalog.
 Though some apps do not require additional containers to run and can be fully initialised as they are, we will be using the same testing setup for every container.

-### Implementing the strategy

-* Check Dockerfile
-  * Included nami modules contain binaries -> use `check-binaries.yaml` Goss template
-  * Check whether the ca-certificates pakage is downloaded -> Use `check-ca-certificates.yaml` template
-* Check compilation logic
-  * Check whether files or directories are created and/or with permission changes -> Use `check-directories.yaml` and/or `check-files.yaml` templates.
-  * Check whether there are additional files/dirs modifications -> Use custom filesystem tests
-  * Add tests for any compilation options or flags used
-  * No distro-specific tests are included
-* Check postunpack script
-  * Check whether there are files or directories created w/o permission changes -> Add `check-directories.yaml` and/or `check-files.yaml` templates.
-  * Check whether there are additional files/dirs modifications -> Add custom filesystem tests
-* Check asset version -> Test version with `check-app-version.yaml` if $APP_VERSION` follows semver version
-* Check asset-dependant tests
-  * If the app is a runtime, test the runtime is able to run a compatible file
-  * If the app requires yet-to-run initialization logic:
-    * No complex configuration nor testing environment is created manually
-    * If possible, test the asset's basic features
-  * If the app is just a part of a bigger setup (exporter, multi-container assets, etc.):
-    * No testing environment is created manually
-    * If possible, test the asset's basic features
-  * If the app uses subcomponents (java/php, apache, etc.)
-    * If possible, test a subcomponent when there is custom config added to them
-    * Check whether the subcomponent is capable of running the asset
-* Final checks
-  * When possible, NO per-branch tests are used
-  * Every Goss template is included in `goss.yaml` and the needed vars are in place

-#### Runtime parameters
+### Runtime parameters

-/dev/null

-Depending on the tool used, additional acceptance criteria may apply.
-Please, refer to the corresponding section for further info.
+As of now, and linking with the scope definition we saw previously, the `runtime_parameters` field is only used to "stop" a container initialization logic after its `postunpack` has been executed.
+The `runtime_parameters` value is a base64 encoded string going by `command: ["tail", "-f", "/dev/null"]` and is the same for every VIB pipeline defined in `bitnami/containers`.

+## Generic acceptance criteria

+For your test code PR to be accepted the following criteria must be fulfilled:

+* [ ] Test scope needs to be focused on **installation** of the app and not testing the app
+* [ ] Key features of the app should be covered, when possible
+* [ ] Tests need to contain assertions
+* [ ] Tests need to be stateless
+* [ ] Tests need to be independent
+* [ ] Tests need to be retry-able
+* [ ] Tests need to be executable in any order
+* [ ] Test code needs to be peer-reviewed
+* [ ] Tests need to be as minimalistic as possible
+* [ ] Tests should run properly for future versions without major changes
+* [ ] Avoid hardcoded values
+* [ ] Include only necessary files
+* [ ] Test code needs to be [maintainable](https://testautomationpatterns.org/wiki/index.php/MAINTAINABLE_TESTWARE)
+* [ ] Test names should be descriptive
+* [ ] Test data should be generated dynamically

 ## GOSS

-[GOSS](https://github.com/aelsabbahy/goss/blob/master/docs/manual.md) is the framework used to implement integration tests.
+[GOSS](https://github.com/aelsabbahy/goss/blob/master/docs/manual.md) is the framework used to implement integration tests and the only testing tool presently used in our VIB pipelines.
 It is the reference tool to use when tests require interaction with a specific pod, with its tests being executed from within the pod.

-In order for VIB to execute GOSS tests, the following block of code needs to be defined in the corresponding [VIB pipeline files](#vib-pipeline-files) (`/.vib/app/vib-{verify,publish}.json`).
+For VIB to execute GOSS tests, the following block of code needs to be defined in the corresponding [VIB pipeline files](#vib-pipeline-files) (`/.vib/app/vib-{verify,publish}.json`).

 > Values denoted withing dollar signs (`$$VALUE$$`) should be treated as placeholders